boobo94/boobo94.github.io/_posts/2021/01/2021-01-22-install-nginx-linux-with-ssl.md

 ---
 layout: post
 title: Install Nginx on Linux with ssl certificate
-summary: Install Nginx on Linux with ssl certificate
+summary: Install Nginx on Linux with ssl certificate.
+Because all you need is already in place on Digital Ocean, I’ll just attach you some useful materials
 categories: devops
 date: 2021-01-22 09:09:09 +0000
 tags: